ramuit44/galactusCrockeryShoppingCart/README.md

  And add-to-cart-click property is used to specify the callback method which is called on click of Add to Cart button.

 * <h4> Checkout Component</h4>
-<p> Component for displaying checkout popup modal on click of cart in the header in the top right corner.
-The component takes input the list of selected products.
+<p> Component for displaying the checkout popup modal.
+The modal/popup is displayed on click of MyCart link in the header.
+The component takes input the list of products added to the cart.
 On display of the popup, all the window region except the popup is dimmed out to give utmost focus to the popup.</p>
  ```html
   <checkout-popup  products="selectedProducts"  popup-open="true"></checkout-popup>
  ```